-- The design and development of the Maintenance and Operations building has become recognized as a model and national leader in sustainable design, having earned nearly one dozen awards. - New projects continue to participate in the San Diego Gas & Electric "Savings By Design" program for energy efficiency.
-Buildings that are complete and operational are scheduled to receive rebates. - The District continues to implement LEED and Living Building Challenge standards on all buildings through sustainable design which includes the plan for all new buildings to be Net Zero Energy. - The District continues to construct PV systems at all campus locations in an effort to reduce energy consumption thereby reducing operating expenditures. - The District installed a new irrigation well that serves the Arboretum and is estimated to reduce the potable water consumption of the San Marcos campus by approximately 25%.
+- The design and development of the Maintenance and Operations building has become recognized as a model and national leader in sustainable design having earned nearly one dozen awards. - New projects continue to participate in the San Diego Gas & Electric "Savings By Design" program for energy efficiency.
+Buildings that are complete and operational are scheduled to receive rebates. - The District continues to implement LEED and Living Building Challenge standards on all buildings through sustainable design including the plan to have all new buildings be Net Zero Energy.